Open by Design · Community-driven

 Technical Steering Committee

 Responsible for technical direction, architecture decisions, and RFC approvals.
+Elected from active contributors.
+12-month renewable terms.

 Maintainers

-Maintainer team
+Maintainer Team

 Maintains core repositories, performs reviews, and ensures consistency and quality.
+Appointed for 12 months, renewable based on activity.

 WG